Herbert B. Ehrmann

-Herbert B. Ehrmann (HBE) (December 15, 1891 – June 17, 1970) was an American lawyer and activist.
-He gained fame also for authoring books on the famous Sacco and Vanzetti case.
+Herbert B. Ehrmann (HBE) (December 15, 1891 – June 17, 1970) was an American lawyer, activist, and writer.
+He gained fame for authoring books on the famous Sacco and Vanzetti case, and he was the author of the play Under This Roof which was staged on Broadway in 1942 at the Windsor Theatre by producer Rita Hassan.

+Life and career

 Ehrmann was born in Louisville, Kentucky in 1891, graduated from Harvard College in 1912 and got his law degree from Harvard University Law School.

 In October, 1914, Ehrmanm joined the Boston Legal Aid Society.

 During World War I, Ehrmann was the director of the industrial relations division of the United States Shipping Board and a member of the War Labor Policies Board.